You are here:

 • Labor Investment to compare project effectiveness across a portfolio of projects

-• Number of contributions broken out by contribution types (e.g., commits, issues, pull requests)
+• Count contributions by type (e.g., commits, issues, pull requests).

-Labor Investment = For each contribution type, sum (Number of contributions Average labor hours to create contribution Average hourly rate)
+Labor Investment = For each contribution type, sum (Number of contributions Average labor hours per contribution Average hourly rate).

 Filters